hakancelikdev/SiteSeeker/TECHNICAL.md

 # SiteSeeker Technical Documentation

 ## Overview
-SiteSeeker is a native macOS application designed to provide fast and efficient search capabilities across browser histories and bookmarks.
-This document outlines the technical details, algorithms, workflows, and limitations of the application.
+SiteSeeker is a macOS application that allows users to search through their browser history and bookmarks quickly and efficiently.
+The application supports Chrome and Firefox browsers.

 ## Core Components